nejohnson2/osx-install/Readme.md

 `engage.sh` will ask for your root password, and then:

   1. Apply system preferences (like hostname)
-  2. Install commandline software (through homebrew)
+  2. Install commandline and gui software
-  3. Install application software (through homebrew cask)
-  4. Install application extensions (i.e. add-ons, plug-ins, etc.)
+  3. Install application extensions, add-ons, and plug-ins
   5. Apply application preferences

 ## Software